sealddr/sealddr.github.io/README.md

 ![my image](./img/seal.png)![my face](./img/face.png)

 I'm ICT architect living in Osaka, Japan.
+I'm good at leaving new knowledge in the frontier.

 My nickname is `sealddr`, since
 I'm so obese that I look like seals,